 Increase Protein-Rich Foods

-A high protein diet is always recommended not only for people who are eager to build muscle but also for anyone who partakes in any form of physical activity.
+A high protein diet can be recommended not only for people who are eager to build muscle but also for anyone who partakes in any form of physical activity.
 This is mainly because protein, sometimes referred to as the building block of muscles, provides essential amino acids to the muscle tissues that have been damaged during physical activity.
 These tissues grow when they are provided with enough nutrients and given enough recovery time.

 Don’t Forget Carbohydrates And Fats